NeoSahadeo/capstone/README.txt

             on tasks you have queued.
 It however does not work on mobile, given the time contraint I have decided not to include this feature on mobile devices.
 It only works on desktop browsers.
+        -Why PostgreSQL
+            For my application I wanted to implement an industry level database management system.
+I did not know excalty what my database structure would look like when starting the project, and SQLite3 does not allow for an array model.
+PostgreSQL does support Array fields for my database.

 🔴Install instructions
     I will do my best to have a one stop shop instruction list, however it may not